 Survival communities are a new and fast-moving wave.
 While there have always been doomsayers among us, the world (and population) seems to have become more unsettled and volatile over the past several years and survival is on the minds of many people.
 Survivalists come from all walks of life and live in every part of the world.
 Survival communities can be found anywhere and led by anyone.

 Hard core survival communities have serious sheltering options for nearly any scenario with corresponding detailed emergency plans.
 Other, less structured, communities/groups are simply a group of people with like-minded members seeking a "strength in numbers" approach and may, or may not, live in a specially-designed community but simply stay in touch via email, social media or forums.
 From shoestring budgets to multi-billion-dollar investments, there's a "survival community" out there for nearly anyone.
 Naturally, a community is much more than buildings and plans; it's people.
 Organizing with the right kind of people is very important; get to know them well.
+Consider this; if the worst scenario happens, there needs to be some unifying ethics, morals, or faith etc. to keep them together other than just having a survivalist time-share.

 Search for Survivalist Communities